SeppiaBrilla/University-notes/Image processing and computer vision/Deep learning in computer vision.md

 - $H_K$ and $W_k$ are the height and width of the kernel
 - + 1 for the bias

-The flop represents the number of operations needed to compute the output of the convolution and it is given by:
+The flop represents the number of operations needed to compute the output of the convolution, and it is given by:
 $2(C_{out}H_{out}W_{out})(C_{in}H_KW_K)$
 and, dropping the "2" we get the MACs